 1.2 “Wunderkind Third Party Partner” means any entity, exclusive of any Wunderkind engaged Processors or Sub-processor, engaged by Wunderkind for the Processing of Personal Data.

-1.3 “Data Protection Laws” means all privacy and data protection laws and regulations applicable to the Processing of Personal Data under the Agreement, including, as applicable: (a) the GDPR; and/or (b) the Federal Data Protection Act of 19 June 1992 (Switzerland) and applicable to the Processing of Personal Data under the Agreement.
+1.3 “Data Protection Laws” means all privacy and data protection laws and regulations applicable to the Processing of Personal Data under the Agreement, including, as applicable: (a) the GDPR; (b) the UK Data Protection Act 2018 and/or (c) the Federal Data Protection Act of 19 June 1992 (Switzerland) and applicable to the Processing of Personal Data under the Agreement.

 1.4 “Data Subject” means the individual to whom Personal Data relates.